 No matter the paint, success starts with preparation.
 Every professional exterior paint job begins with a thoroughly cleaned, scraped, and sanded surface.
 Any necessary repairs are made, and a high-quality primer is applied to ensure the paint adheres properly and lasts as long as possible.
 This foundational work is a key part of any successful home renovation.

-Matte, Satin, or Gloss: Choosing the Right Finish
+Matte, Satin, or Gloss?
+How to Pick the Perfect Finish

 The paint’s finish, or sheen, affects its durability, cleanability, and overall appearance.
 A matte or flat finish has no shine, which is excellent for hiding minor imperfections on siding.
 However, it can be more susceptible to dirt and mildew.
 A satin or eggshell finish is the most popular choice for exteriors because it offers the best of both worlds: a low-lustre look with better durability and easier cleaning than a flat finish.